fenago/puppet-course/advanced/md/Lab_1.md

 There are many examples of this pattern online.
-In our simple example, we will create[]{#id325440455 .indexterm} an Apache configuration file under `/etc/httpd/conf.d/fenago.conf`.
+In our simple example, we will create an Apache configuration file under `/etc/httpd/conf.d/fenago.conf`.
 The `/etc/httpd/conf.d` directory will not exist until the `httpd` package is installed.
 After this file is created, we